On this page

 Conclusion

-The 20 stay interview questions provided in this article are just a starting point.
-It's important for managers to tailor their questions to the specific needs and concerns of their team.
+This article's 20 stay interview questions are just a starting point.
+Managers must tailor their questions to their team's needs and concerns.

 What are stay interviews?